Are electric dog fences illegal – what you need to know

 No, there are no studies that suggest that these fences should be illegal.
 Indeed, research by Professor Mils at Lincoln University proved that containment fences are a safe and effective way to protect cats from hazards.

 Why are containment fences exempt from the ban?

-Once The Department for Environment, Food and Rural Affairs (DEFRA) looked at all of the evidence, they were able to conclude that containment fences were indeed different to electronic dog collars.
-Further they recognised that containment fences can in fact save lives, enabling cats and dogs to roam freely outside, safe from dangerous roads.
+Once The Department for Environment, Food, and Rural Affairs (DEFRA) looked at all of the evidence, they were able to conclude that containment fences were indeed different from electronic dog collars.
+Further, they recognised that containment fences can, in fact, save lives, enabling cats and dogs to roam freely outside, safe from dangerous roads.
 To make dog fences illegal would have a negative impact on animal welfare.

 Why are electric dog fences illegal in Wales if the Government has proved they are safe?

 With the current furor, it is expected that the Welsh Assembly will revisit their hasty and poorly researched ruling, to separate containment fences and electronic collars.
 With the original ban rushed through before the consultation was completed, the large rural population in Wales are up in arms.